Yolo-Python/flask-k8s-app/README.md

 ## 🪜 Next Steps

 ✅ Use Helm to package and template resources
-⬜ Deploy to GKE using Helm
+✅ Push Docker image to Docker Hub
-⬜ Push Docker image to GitHub Container Registry (GHCR)
+✅ Deploy to GKE using Helm
 ⬜ Add a second service (e.g., auth or data API)
 ⬜ Add Kubernetes secrets or ConfigMaps
 ⬜ Implement HorizontalPodAutoscaler (HPA)